Durganshu/PDE_SOLVER/README.md

 The directory consists of following sub-directories:
 1. [**images:**](/images/) This folder consists of images for upload on README.module

-//2. [**results:**](/results/) This folder contains the generated output files after executing the code.
+2. [**results:**](/results/) This folder contains the generated output files after executing the code.

-3. [**source:**](/source/) This folder contains the source files, header files and the CMakeLists.txt file, required for making and building the     applications.
+3. [**source:**](/source/) This folder contains the source files, header files and the [**CMakeLists.txt**](/source/CMakeLists.txt) file, required for making and building the applications.

-Besides that, there is a main.cpp and README.md file. [**main.cpp**](/main.cpp) is the source code and is meant to be compiled and executed.
-After running the code, an executable is generated as per the choice of the user.
+4. [**input:**](/input/) This folder contains the input mesh and input json file.
+User needs to modify only these files in order to get the results.

+# Format of Input JSON file:
+The input file is called [**input_file.json**](/input/input_file.json).
+JSON files are a very easy and convenient way of storing the information.
+The file consists of "key:value" pairs and the user is required to insert the corresponding values.
+The keys are imported as variables in the code and their values are assigned accordinly.
+Following variables are to be taken as inputs:

+"mesh" : All the inputs related to the mesh are to be supplied in this key.
+    {
+      "file_name" : The location of the .csv file (with its name).
+      "nx" : Number of nodes in x direction.
+      "ny" : Number of nodes in the y direction.
+    }
+"numerical_scheme" : The name of the iterative_method to be used.
+It can also contain "Unit Test".

+"boundary_conditions" : All the inputs related to the boundary_conditions are to be supplied in this key.
+    {
+        "left": The boundary condition at the left boundary.
+        "right": The boundary condition at the right boundary.
+        "top": The boundary condition at the top boundary.
+        "bottom": The boundary condition at the bottom boundary.
+        "source" : The value should be 0, if no source or 1 if the source term has to be added.
+    }

+"results" : All the inputs related to the output file are to be supplied in this key
+    {
+      "file_name" : Name of the file.
+      "file_typye" : Format of the result file.
+    }-
+-
+-
+-

 # Code Implementation for Sprint 1